321core/STALK/README.md

     - PASSWORD = "*YOUR PASSWORD*"

 ### Run software
-  1. run stalk as server connector
+  1. run Stalk and connect to the Stalk service  on the device (like a RaspberryPi2)
     - ./talk.py server VOLOSSH localhost 22
-  1. access stalked device:
+  1. to connect to stalked device from my device (like a laptop) :
     - ./talk.py client VOLOSSH 2222
-  1. making connection through SSH, if the IoT serving SSH...
+  1. making connection through SSH, if the IoT serving SSH... on my device (the same device above laptop)
     - ssh pi@localhost -p 2222